China says probe on outsiders urging its people to gamble

 “As a result, Macau will cooperate with the [mainland] China authorities most certainly to crack down on any such potential activity,” said Sanford Bernstein analyts Vitaly Umansky and Tianjiao Yu.

-They also wrote: “Overseas casinos, that rely significantly on junkets are clearly in the crosshairs and will suffer the impact – especially if China has plans for long-term enforcement of the existing policies (which we believe China does).”
+They also wrote: “Overseas casinos, that rely significantly on junkets are clearly in the cross hairs and will suffer the impact – especially if China has plans for long-term enforcement of the existing policies (which we believe China does).”

 Jan 07, 2021